Thunder's Danilo Gallinari reflects on 2008 NBA Draft, gives advice to incoming class: 'Enjoy every moment'

 Gallinari, the Italian-born player who was drafted by the New York Knicks with the sixth overall pick back in 2008, played his first season with the Thunder last year and averaged 18.7 points, 5.2 rebounds, and 1.9 assists per game, to help lead Oklahoma City to a 44-28 record and the fifth seed in the loaded Western Conference.

 Having a team who proactively looks out for your best interest is a key point to starting your career off on the right professional and financial foot.
-As part of his team, Gallinari works with Goldman Sachs Wealth Management and spoke with Fox News on Tuesday.
+As part of his team, Gallinari works with Goldman Sachs Private Wealth Management and spoke with Fox News on Tuesday.

 Gallinari reflected on his draft experience in 2008, a class that featured Derrick Rose, Russell Westbrook, and Kevin Love, and he talked about what the bubble was like down in Orlando, Florida this summer.